blairanderson/careered/README.md

 I find projects to get excited about and start to challenge myself.

-Right now i'm on the hunt for a solid job.
-So i decided to build a trello clone to track my jobs.
+Right now i'm on the hunt,  for a solid job.
+So I decided to build a trello clone to track my jobs.

-# I would build it in *react* && *ember*

-I would put them both on a rails api.
-I would get stuck on things.